 It is recommended to combine the BTEC Level 3 Diploma in Sport with either one A Level or one BTEC Level 3 Extended Certificate course (the latter being the equivalent to one A Level).
-These could include A Level Biology, Sociology, Psychology or Media, or the BTEC Level 3 Extended Certificate in Applied Human Biology.
+These could include A Level Biology, Business or Psychology or BTEC Level 3 Extended Certificate in Applied Human Biology, Business or Public Services.

 Studying Sport could lead to:

 - A degree in Sports Studies, Sports and Exercise Science, Sports Management, Sports Injury or Rehabilitation